-Includes the maximum number of shares that will vest if actual cumulative Free Cash Flow equals 100% of the Free Cash Flow target.
-If actual cumulative Free Cash Flow exceeds 100% of the Free Cash Flow target (up to 110% of Free Cash Flow), Mr. Hall could receive up to 38,393 additional shares; Mr. Marks could receive up to 20,568 additional shares; Mr. Ferrera could receive up to 14,496 additional shares, Mr. Hardy could receive up to 7,618 additional shares and Mr. Weihe could receive up to 13,481 additional shares.
+(2) Includes the target maximum number of shares that will vest if actual cumulative Free Cash Flow equals 100% of the two-year (2012-2013) cumulative Free Cash Flow target.
+If actual Free Cash Flow exceeds 100% of the Free Cash Flow target (up to 110% of Free Cash Flow), the number of shares will be increased ratably as set forth below for actual Free Cash Flow performance versus the target.
+As such, Mr. Hall could receive up to 24,500 additional shares; Mr. Marks could receive up to 19,688 additional shares; Mr. Ferrera could receive up to 9,251 additional shares, but due to his resignation, Mr. Ferrera will not receive additional shares; Mr. Hardy could receive up to 6,374 additional shares and Mr. Weihe could receive up to 5,671 additional shares.